JulienOuvrard/Research-Project-Systemic-Medecin/README.md

-# Research-Project-Systemic-Medecin
+# SysMed
-Short name : SysMed
+SysMed is a research project made with the ComBi Team of the LINA.
-A tool helping people to create CSV of the mass and energy of elements contained in a SMBL file.
+It's a tool helping people to create CSV of the mass and energy of elements contained in a SMBL file.

 ## Usage
 1) Download the zip of the project or take a clone